Trust Attorney in Connecticut

 Let's Get Started - Reach Out to Us

-We practice law in many Connecticut counties including Dayville, Hartford, New London, Tolland, Vernon and Windham.
+We practice law in all Connecticut counties including Windham, Tolland, Litchfield, Hartford, Middlesex, Fairfield, New London and New Haven; we also practice law in New York and Massachusetts.
 To learn more about the different types of trusts and how a trust attorney might help you, connect with us today by clicking here Contact Us to find the form on this website.
 Fill it out and send it in.
 Or just call us at 860.928.2429.